 Many external factors have or will have an impact upon the program and planning in the College Skills Department.
-These include the funding from the Student Success and Support Program and Student Success and Equity Committee; compliance issues with credit labs and the availability of funding to provide adequate facilities for the program; changes in funding from the Basic Skills Committee; the Chancellor's Office Scorecard, which increases the College's accountability for the success of students on the Math and English Pathways; chages to the GED; and the impact of the county-wide Adult Education programs and Noncredit Student Success and Support Program (NCSSSP) in terms of compliance.
+These include the funding from the Student Success and Support Program and Student Success and Equity Committee; compliance issues with credit labs and the availability of funding to provide adequate facilities for the program; changes in funding from the Basic Skills initiative; the Chancellor's Office Scorecard, which increases the College's accountability for the success of students on the Math and English Pathways; changes to the approved High School Equivalency (HSE) tests, such as the GED; and the impact of the county-wide Adult Education programs and Noncredit Student Success and Support Program (NCSSSP) in terms of compliance.

-Student Success and Support Plan and Student Success and Equity Plan
+Student Success and Support Plan (SSSP) and Student Success and Equity Plan